ansible/community/group-aws/integration.md

 MUST have integration tests for new features.
 Upgrading to boto3 shall be considered a feature request.

+Following the 2.5 release, all new modules MUST have integration tests.

 Modules marked `preview` SHOULD have integration tests for new features.